jacojanze/Code2Face-InterviewCodeCollab/code2face/README.md

 - there will be a chat functionality for communication

-- Note : Currently users in the same network are able to connect, this is mostly due to the peerJS implementation i am using.
+- Note : Currently users in the same network are able to connect, this is mostly due to the peerJS implementation I am using.
 I will try to update the functionality so that anyone from anywhere can connect to each other.

 ### future scope